Monday, October 2, 1995

 The Pinnacle of Britpop

 In the late ‘80s, the UK experienced a “retro-rock renaissance” PF with more guitar-driven bands like the Stone Roses and the La’s.
 The “Britpop movement” also fit nicely into the American transition from more indie-oriented college rock to the wider audience of ‘90s alternative.
-Oasis arrived in 1994 with Definitely Maybe, a mix of “‘60s psychedelia, ‘70s glam and punk, Madchester groove” PF that became the UK’s fastest-selling debut ever.
-SG By the time of sophomore effort, Morning Glory, Oasis had become the major player of the Britpop movement.
-Despite all the expectations, the album has come to be regarded as the “quintessential Britpop masterpiece.”
-RS
+At the same time, Britpop separated itself from grunge.
+When Oasis arrived in 1994 with Definitely Maybe it was a mix of “60s psychedelia, ‘70s glam and punk, Madchester groove.”
+PF “They cut through the self-loathing that grunge had brought to rock.
+They were not ironic, they were not trying to reinvent rock & roll.”
+CM It became the UK’s fastest-selling debut ever.
+SG

 It was a “significant record in the timeline of British indie music,” WK selling a record-breaking 347,000 copies in its debut sales week.
 WK The day after the album’s release, central London HMV stores were selling copies at a rate of two albums per minute, WK making it the second fastest-selling album in British history, only behind Michael Jackson’s Bad.
 IN The album was in the top three on the UK charts for “an astonishing seven months.”
 WK It went on to become the UK’s best-selling album of the 1990s WK and the third best-selling album in British history WK (behind the Beatles’ Sgt.
 Pepper’s Lonely Hearts Club Band and Queen’s Greatest Hits).
 RS On a global scale, it “propelled Oasis from being a crossover indie act to a worldwide rock phenomenon.”
-WK
+WK The album is “one of the most important British records since A Hard Day’s Night.”
+CM

 Beatles Ripoffs?

 Oasis have been plagued by accusations of “ripping off The Beatles (ok, excellent stealing).”
 ZS They may be “guilty of some borrowing, or even plagiarism, but [Noel] uses the familiar riffs as building blocks.
 This is where his genius lies: He’s a thief and doesn’t have many original thoughts, but as a pop/rock melodicist he’s pretty much without peer.”
-AMG “The nagging familiarity of the material and the group’s stroppy self-confidence made criticism redundant.”
+AM “The nagging familiarity of the material and the group’s stroppy self-confidence made criticism redundant.”
 PR

-“Oasis are hardly innovators” AMG but “this powerhouse sophomore album rocks, end of story.”
+“Oasis are hardly innovators” AM but “this powerhouse sophomore album rocks, end of story.”
 ZS “They have a majestic grandeur in their sound that makes ballads…or rockers…positively transcendent.”
-AMG Their “songs are flat-out infectious with melodies that capture their passion, sneering arrogance and good chops.”
+AM Their “songs are flat-out infectious with melodies that capture their passion, sneering arrogance and good chops.”
 ZS Liam’s “voice is a no-frills vessel for carrying a tune;” TL he shows a knack for “turn[ing] each song into a sing-a-long.”
 TL Oasis “came as close as anyone to combining the tunefulness of the Beatles with the attitude of the Stones.”
 TL

 Sibling Rivalry